Dodgers rally past Rays, end 32-year title drought

 The Dodgers also were the best homer-hitting team in a regular season that was shortened to 60 games as a concession to the COVID-19 pandemic, but they got inventive on offense to earn their deciding victory.

-In their 16th consecutive game at the Texas Rangers' new Globe Life Field, the Dodgers turned a wild pitch and a fielder's choice into run-scoring gold in the fifth inning.
-The runs gave Los Angeles a 2-1 lead.
-The Dodgers also used seven pitchers, including starter Tony Gonsolin, who was pulled after 1 2/3 innings.
+In their 16th consecutive game at the Texas Rangers' new Globe Life Field, the Dodgers turned a wild pitch and a fielder's choice into run-scoring gold in the fifth inning as they grabbed a 2-1 lead.
+Los Angeles also used seven pitchers, including starter Tony Gonsolin, who was pulled after 1 2/3 innings.

+"We've been through a lot, man and it's such an unbelievable feeling celebrating with these guys," said Dodgers outfielder Cody Bellinger, the 2019 National League MVP who had a rocky 2020 season.
+"It's been unbelievable."

-Left-hander Julio Urias was the last of those arms, striking out Willy Adames looking to end it while pitching 2 1/3 scoreless innings to earn the save.
-Lefty Victor Gonzalez (1-0) threw 1 1/3 shutout innings with three strikeouts to earn the victory.
+Left-hander Julio Urias was the last of the seven Dodgers arms, pitching 2 1/3 scoreless innings to earn the save.
+He struck out Willy Adames looking to end it.
+Lefty Victor Gonzalez (1-0) fanned three in 1 1/3 shutout innings to earn the victory.

+"It's funny, (Urias) had two days' rest and people are saying, 'Hey what do you think?
+How much more does he got?'"
+Dodgers manager Dave Roberts said on MLB Network.
+"I said, 'This is his game.
+He's finishing this up.'
+I'm just proud of him."

 Rays starter Blake Snell was in the midst of the most impressive start of his career, when factoring in the moment.
 He struck out nine and gave up just two harmless singles the first two times through the Dodgers order.